How Does Vedic Astrology Work?

 The purpose of Vedic Astrology is not just to point out the difficulties in our chart, but to also provide us with the tools to improve the quality of our lives.
 Upaya is a Sanskrit word for remedies that the astrologer gives to help balance the planetary energies in our chart that are causing disharmony.

-At YogaYukta Life we prefer to avoid "quick fix remedies".
+I prefer to avoid "quick fix remedies".
 Changing our karmic blueprint is possible but requires much effort, commitment and willingness to let go and surrender.
-Witnessing your karma and acquiring knowledge of your pre-programmed expectations from life, is perhaps the strongest remedy.
+In my experience, becoming a witness to your karma by understanding your Vedic Horoscope and acquiring knowledge of your pre-programmed expectations from life, is perhaps the strongest remedy.